 A solid annual maintenance contract should cover:

-- Weekly auto-exercise test (most modern generators do this automatically — the contract should verify it’s functioning)
+- Weekly auto-exercise test (most modern generators do this automatically, and the contract should verify it’s functioning)

 - Firmware updates for Wi-Fi-enabled models (Generac’s Mobile Link system, for example, lets you monitor the unit remotely and receive alerts)